bitlayer-org/bitlayer-org.github.io/docs/Learn/Terms/terms-of-service.md

 sidebar_label: Terms of Service
 ---

 # Terms of Service

 ## 1. Introduction
-These Terms of Service (“Terms”) govern the use of Bitlayer’s Bitcoin Layer 2 network and associated services (the “Services”), provided by Bitlayer.
+These Terms of Service (“**Terms**”) govern the use of Bitlayer’s Bitcoin Layer 2 network and associated services (the “**Services**”), provided by Bitlayer.
 By using our Services, you signify your agreement to these Terms, Bitlayer’s Privacy Policy, and any other policies incorporated herein.

 We reserve the right, in our sole discretion, to modify these Terms from time to time.
 If we make changes, we will provide you with notice of such changes using commercially reasonable means, such as by sending an email, providing a notice through the Website or our Services, or updating the date at the top of these Terms.
 Unless we say otherwise in our notice, any modifications are effective immediately, and your continued use of the Website or our Services will confirm your acceptance of the changes.
 If you do not agree to the amended Terms, you must stop using our Services.